Skip to content

 Repositories do not grow without limit

-The 5-stage pipeline has clear boundaries per stage.
-New queries go into the read repository, new writes into the write repository.
+The 4-stage pipeline has clear boundaries per stage.
+Data access follows the sequence Query, Transform, Validate, Persist instead of piling up as another findBy method.
 No single repository accumulates all methods of an aggregate.

 > Replaceable Persistence